 Because identifying mushrooms can get tricky (and dangerous if done poorly), it’s important to be humble as you do your foraging.
-Take pictures of the mushrooms you’re not as familiar with and upload them to apps and ask the experts your questions.
+Take pictures of the mushrooms you’re not as familiar with and upload them to identification groups and ask the experts your questions.
 In some areas of the world you can even take them to a pharmacy for proper identification.

 Join a Foraging Club

 Chances are, if you’re into foraging mushrooms in your area, other folks are, too.
 Look online on Facebook, Meetup, and similar social sites to see what clubs are in your area.
 The North American Mycological Association has a great list of official clubs on their website.
-If there aren’t any, look wider for a non-location specific club.
+If there aren’t any local to you, look wider for a non-location specific club.
 You’ll learn a ton, make new friends, and reduce your chances of picking and eating the wrong mushrooms.

-Finally, when you go out foraging, just look for one type of mushroom – not all the types.
-Starting with one specific species that you can learn really well go identify, research look-alikes on, know how to prepare, and more, will help you build a database over time, and maybe even make you an expert someday.
+Finally, when you go out foraging, just look for one or two kinds of mushroom – not all the types.
+Starting with a couple specific species that you can learn really well, research look-alikes on, know how to prepare, and more, will help you build a database over time, and maybe even lead you to being an expert someday.

 - Can Dogs Eat Mushrooms?
 What are the Risks?

 - 8 Different Types of Poisonous Mushrooms You Should Avoid

 The photo featured at the top of this post is © Shairaa/Shutterstock.com